t-lm/statdocs/docs/gs_api.md

 ```

-#### Next steps
+### Next steps

-That's it.
 You have learnt the basics of how the API works.
-Head-over to the next sections to understand how to get time series from a registry or create a collection and push time series inside.
+In the next sections, we will cover how to access time series, create a collection and push time series.

-## Accessing time series
+## **Accessing time series**

 ### Getting a single time serie

-We have already explored this request in the example above.
+We have already explored this in the example above.

-#### Example:
+#### Example

 ```bash
 ### request